 To change these settings, choose Apple menu > System Settings, click Users & Groups in the sidebar, then click the Info button next to a sharing-only user on the right.
 (You may need to scroll down.)

 Open Users & Groups settings for me

 Sharing-only user picture

 Choose a user picture that represents the user.
-You can change the picture that appears next to your username or another username in the login window on your Mac.
-You can choose a photo from your photo library, take a new photo using the camera on your Mac, choose a Memoji or emoji, use initials in a monogram and more.
+You can change the picture that appears next to your user name or another user’s name in the login window on your Mac.
+You can choose a photo from your photo library, take a new photo using the camera on your Mac, choose a Memoji or emoji, use initials in a monogram, and more.
 When you choose a picture or other image for your user login picture, the selected image is also displayed for your Apple ID picture and for your My Card in Contacts.
 See Change a user’s login picture.

 Change the sharing-only user’s password and password hint.
 To use the Password Assistant, click the key next to the New Password field.
 See Tips for creating secure keychain passwords.

 Delete a user.
 (You may need to enter an administrator password.)
 See Delete a user or group.

 To give a user permission to access your shared files or screen, you may need to change options in File Sharing, Screen Sharing, or Remote Management settings.
 See Set up file sharing and Share the screen of another Mac.